 A variety of education benefits are available to American military veterans through the Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill pays up to the full cost of a college education for veterans who qualify.
 In some cases, that benefit can even be transferred to dependents.
 Other GI Bill programs also provide substantial student aid to veterans or their families.
 Check out the government's GI Bill website for more information.

 The Internal Revenue Code allows college students and many former students to claim tax credits or deductions for their higher education expenses.
 These federal tax benefits include:

-- The American Opportunity Credit, which allows you to claim up to $2,500 per year during your first four years of post-secondary education
+- The American Opportunity Credit, which lets you claim up to $2,500 per year during your first four years of post-secondary education

 - The Lifetime Learning Credit, which lets you claim up to $2,000 per year for education costs such as tuition, books, and any supplies you have to purchase from your school

-- The Student Loan Interest Deduction, which allows you to deduct up to $2,500 of the interest you pay on student loans each year
+- The Student Loan Interest Deduction, which lets you deduct up to $2,500 of the interest you pay on student loans each year

 Loan Forgiveness and Community Service Programs